qwe2820435o2/SceneGuide/Docker/Project containerization transformation (4).md

 Dockerfile is divided into four parts: basic image information, maintainer information, image operation instructions, and container startup execution instructions.

 At the beginning, the name of the image on which it is based must be specified, and then the maintainer information will generally be specified.

+Followed by the mirror operation instructions, such as the RUN instruction.